 - Has either parent remarried, or to what extent does either parent have a relationship with another intended life partner?
 To what extent does such a relationship impact upon the child’s present and future?

 - To what extent has religion played a factor in the child’s prior upbringing?

 - Would it be feasible or practical for the nonrelocating parent to also move to the intended relocation state?

 Child removal cases are as challenging as any other presented to the matrimonial practitioner.
 As in every other difficult situation, thorough preparation and early anticipation cannot be over estimated.
 Use of this checklist should be of help toward these goals.

-Charles C. Abut practices in Hackensack and Springfield, New Jersey.
+Charles C. Abut practices in Hackensack, New Jersey.
 He is a Certified Matrimonial Attorney and a Fellow of the American Academy of Matrimonial Attorney.
 He has been designated by the New Jersey Supreme Court as a Certified Matrimonial Attorney from 1998-2007 and as a Certified Civil Trial Attorney from 1984-1998.